lsst-sims/legacy_sims_featureScheduler/examples/basis_function_examples/basis_func_examples.md

 There are three basis functions that we tend to use.

 1. The `M5_diff_basis_function` combines the current skybrightness, seeing, and airmass all-sky maps to compute the 5-sigma depth at every point in the sky.
 It then computes the difference between the current 5-sigma map and an all-sky map that has the expected "best" 5-sigma depth a healpixel would reach.
-This can be thought of as computing how large a penalty one incurrs by observing any particular point in the sky.
+This can be thought of as computing how large a penalty one incurs by observing any particular point in the sky.
 This basis function helps ensure reasonable filter choices are made, the penalty for observing in bright time is much lower in red filters than in blue filters.

 2. The `Target_map_basis_function` tracks the progress of the survey and compares it to the goal map.
 This basis function rewards areas that have been under-observed and penalizes those that have been over-observed.